Office of Health

 Binge Drinking

-Used Marijuana within the past Year
+Used Marijuana within the Past Year

 • 1.3.
 SOCIAL DETERMINANTS OF HEALTH

-Usually/Always Receive Needed Social & Emotional Support
+Receive Needed Social and Emotional Support

-Housing Instability (within the past 5 Years)
+Housing Instability (within the Past 5 Years)

-Unable to Afford Rent or Mortgage (within the past 2 Years)
+Unable to Afford Rent or Mortgage (within the Past 2 Years)

 Very Low or Low Food Security